OpenVoiceOS/ovos-persona/README.md

 ## 📡 Messagebus Events

+You can control the persona service via bus messages

 - **`persona:query`**: Submit a query to a persona.
 - **`persona:summon`**: Summon a persona.
 - **`persona:release`**: Release a persona.

+---

+## 🗣️ Persona Intents

+The Persona Service supports a set of core voice intents to manage persona interactions seamlessly.
+These intents correspond to the **messagebus events** but are designed for **voice-based activation**.

+These intents provide **out-of-the-box functionality** for controlling the Persona Service, ensuring smooth integration with the conversational pipeline and enhancing user experience.

+### **1. Activate a Persona**
+Allows users to summon a persona for interactive conversation.

+**Example Utterances**:
+- "Connect me to {persona}"
+- "Enable {persona}"
+- "Awaken the {persona} assistant"
+- "Start a conversation with {persona}"
+- "Let me chat with {persona}"

+---

+### **2. Single-Shot Persona Questions**
+Enables users to query a persona directly without entering an interactive session.

+**Example Utterances**:
+- "Ask {persona} what they think about {utterance}"
+- "What does {persona} say about {utterance}?"
+- "Query {persona} for insights on {utterance}"
+- "Ask {persona} for their perspective on {utterance}"

+---

+### **3. Stop Conversation**
+Allows users to terminate the current conversation with a persona.

+**Example Utterances**:
+- "Stop the interaction"
+- "Terminate the persona activity"
+- "Deactivate the chatbot"
+- "Go dormant"
+- "Enough talking"
+- "Shut up"

 ---